Tax Depreciation

 Yes, the structure of an investment property has an effective life of 40 years and tax depreciation can be claimed on an investment property that was built post-September 1987.
 Another tip that could save investors thousands is that their Accountant can help claim tax depreciation retrospectively, amending up to the past two financial year tax returns and making the most of depreciation deductions that may have been lost through not claiming.
 It is completely legitimate and the ATO actually encourages people to do this.

 Yes, and this is where Quantity Surveyors can add serious value with a rental property depreciation schedule.
 It does not matter if the works were undertaken by a previous owner.
-When an investment property is purchased the property investor has also purchased the entitlement to make a depreciation claim on all of the property’s improvements.
+When an investment property is purchased, the property investor has also purchased the entitlement to make a depreciation claim on all of the property’s improvements.

 Most houses 10+ years old will have had works done.
 The most typical being: